There is no bigger thing that companies need to get right today than data security.

 Security risks are intensifying as the nature of business changes to embrace flexible working and new technologies.
 Companies cannot risk being reactive only.
 They have to be proactive about data security.

-HR and People teams must work with IT, Marketing and senior stakeholders to identify and set-up a HR and People system to minimise the risks.
+HR and People teams must work with IT, Marketing and senior stakeholders to identify and set-up a HR and People system to minimize the risks.
 People are fallible, and mistakes will happen.
 But setting up policies and practices to reduce their frequency and their gravity is imperative.

 Find out more about using data and analytics to increase workforce visibility.
 Download our infographic on People Science today.